Get

 Macadamia Nuts

 Macadamia nuts are highly toxic for dogs.
-Toxic side effects are possible at doses as low as 5 nuts for a 44 pound dog.
+Toxic side effects are possible at doses as low as 5 nuts for a 44-pound dog.
 Lethargy and vomiting are commonly seen first, this can then progress to weakness and a wobbly gait.
 Your dog will need veterinary care if they are showing signs within 3-12 hours of eating macadamia nuts.
 However, if you know your dog has recently eaten macadamia nuts, your vet may be able to induce vomiting to reduce some of the toxic effects.
 In either case, prompt treatment is essential for the best outcomes for your dog.

 Pecans

 We recommend steering clear of pecans as, while they are not considered highly toxic, they do contain the compound known as juglone, which is also found in the black walnut (albeit at lower concentrations).
-The oils can be irritating to the skin and gastrointestinal tract, leading to rashes, vomiting, and diarrhoea.
+The oils can be irritating to the skin and gastrointestinal tract, leading to rashes, vomiting, and diarrhea.

 Pistachios